TRIPLE NEGATIVE BREAST CANCER

 These risk factors include:

-• Being Black or Hispanic – Black women are most commonly affected by TNBC, followed by women of Hispanic descent.
+• Being Black or Hispanic – Black women are most commonly affected by TNBC, followed by Hispanic women.

 • Having inherited the BRCA1 gene – Women with the BRCA1 (breast cancer gene 1) mutation have been found to be at an increased risk for developing TNBC.